I'm 24, Make $70,000 A Year & My Rent In Atlanta Is $650 A Month

 9 a.m. — Eat a couple of dates before my 9:30 meeting.

-9:50 a.m. — I get out of my meeting early and start planning out a President's Day cabin trip since it's a paid holiday.
-Leave for the gym shortly after.

-11:30 a.m. — Come back from the gym and make burrata toast again with a fried egg, avocado, basil oil, and tomatoes on the side.
+11:30 a.m. — I make burrata toast again with a fried egg, avocado, basil oil, and tomatoes on the side.
 I cut up some blackberries, blueberries, and an orange to eat after.

 12 p.m. — Check some emails, drop a TikTok, and then take a shower.